javasuns/AsusProfiler/README.md

     --vendor "JavaSuns" ^
     --copyright "Copyright © 2022-23 JavaSuns" ^
     --icon src\main\resources\javasuns\profiler\asus\image\Logo.ico

+#### 3d.
+Locate the executable.
+The AsusProfiler directory is created with the Windows executable in it.
+You would need to add the **application.properties** file in it before being able to run it.

-## Getting started (Native image with GraalVM and GluonHQ for v1.0)
+## Getting started !!!
+Old Method !!!
+(Native image with GraalVM and GluonHQ for v1.0)

 To compile the software code yourself in Windows you would need to apply the following steps:
 ### 1. Install Microsoft Visual Studio